 Back down on the coast, the busy coastal highway and Puerto Escondido come as something of a shock after a few nights camping.
 But still, there’s a string of fabulous beaches to visit, as well as a number of coveted surf spots.
 If you’re looking for a quieter coastal scene, just continue onto nearby Mazunte.

 Generally speaking, this route is very straightforward and accessible, making it ideal for a broad range of riders, especially those new to dirt road touring.
-Yes, there’s some climbing to contend with.
-But overall, it unfolds across far mellower terrain than most other Mexican routes on the site.
+Yes, there’s some climbing to contend with but overall, it unfolds across far mellower terrain than most other Mexican routes on the site.
 Oaxaca is known nationally for the quality of its regional cuisine.
 Rest assured, there are also plenty of places to sample this along the way – we’ve marked a number of resupply points on the map to satisfy your memela fix.

 Difficulty 6: Despite the amount of climbing, this route is well within the scope of anyone new to dirt road touring.
 There are regular resupply points and the surfaces are mostly well graded.

-Day Rides Out of Oaxaca
+Day Rides in Oaxaca de Juaréz

 For those coming from afar, the city of Oaxaca de Juaréz makes a great base to learn about Zapotec culture and its traditions.
 It’s well worth allotting yourself time in town to visit the botanical gardens and various nearby ruins.
 Indeed, the three main valleys that prod like fingers out of the city offers much more than just riding, though cycling is definitely the best way of discovering them.
 With this in mind, we’ve included four recommended day rides to bookend your trip – see Trail Notes for links and details.
 The first will introduce you to the archaeological site of Monte Albán, one of the most important cities in Mesoamerica.
 Another leads out on quiet terracerías to the acclaimed Centro de las Artes de San Agustín.
 If you want to invest in a beautiful rug, dyed naturally, a third loops out to Teotitlan del Valle.
 The fourth is one of my favourite half-day rides in the area.
 It heads out to San Felipe Tejalapam on ridgetop dirt roads, offering a fresh perspective of the area.
 We’ve also included a number of other multi-day bikepacking trips in the area, both long and short.
-Again, it can be found within the Trail Notes tab.

 With thanks to outdoor educator and artist Emma Bucke for sharing her beautiful botanical illustration – a fern with curled in fronds and its sori exposed – used in the route badge.
 The title is a play on words between its start and end points – Oaxaca and Puerto Escondido.
 Escondido means ‘hidden’ in Spanish.
 And compared to the new highway, this ride reveals a hidden side to Oaxaca.